66Days-group-learners/Discord-Spam-Detection/README.md

 ```
 x Collect relevant datasets for the project -> William, Rea
 .
 Research method for the scrapping of Discord server message. -> William
 .
-Research examples of spam detection models:
+Research examples of spam detection models: Jayashree
 	.
 Naive Bayes
 	.
 Logistic regression
 	.
 Neural Network
 .
-Build and test a SPAM detection model.
+Build and test a SPAM detection model. :Jayashree
 .
 Research how to code a discord bot with python.
 .
 Research how to deploy a discord bot on AWS
 .
 Build the SPAM detection bot.